 Potatoes for chips

 Place your chicken breasts in a bowl and add the pickle.
 You’ll want to make sure that both sides of the breast have some pickle on as it makes quite the difference when cooking!
 I then sprinkle over a little harissa powder and paprika to our taste as I like things quite spicy!
 Then season with black pepper to taste.
-Leave this to marinade for as long as you can, overnight would be perfect but no less than 20 minutes will do the job.
+Leave this to marinate for as long as you can, overnight would be perfect but no less than 20 minutes will do the job.

 Whilst your chips are getting a head start in the oven, chop your onion and pepper into chunks.
-Spray a second oven tray with low calorie spray, and line with your chunky vegetables.
+Spray a second oven tray with low-calorie spray, and line with your chunky vegetables.